Array – Set 2

 2. Using hashing.
 Check if the sum – a[i] exists in the table.
 If yes, then found else add a[i] hash table.

 – *** Variation 1 : An Array of integers is given, both +ve and -ve.
 Find 2 integers in an array whose sum is closest to 0.

 1) Sort all the elements of the input array.

-2) Use two index variables l and r to traverse from left and right ends respectively.
-Initialize l as 0 and r as n-1.
+2) Use two index variables l and r to traverse from left and right ends respectively and update the pointers accordingly.

 – *** Variation 2: Find pair of numbers whose sum is 0 and each number can be repeated multiple times to generate this sum.
 Code.
 We can remove the duplicate and proceed.